The Uses and Benefits of Beef Tallow for Skincare

 Unlike some plant-based oils that can feel heavy or comedogenic, beef tallow is non-greasy and won’t clog pores, making it suitable for all skin types.

-2. Supports Skin Barrier Function and Healing
+2. Supports the Skin Barrier

 3. Natural Anti-Aging Properties